Surreal ordered exponential fields: Exponential fields which define convergent Weierstrass systems

-\begin{corollary} Suppose that $T\uf$ defines a convergent Weierstrass system and let $K\models T\uf$.
-Then $K$ admits an initial $\cL\uf$-elementary embedding into $\No$. \end{corollary} \begin{proof} By Proposition~\ref{anembedding}, we may identify $K$ with a truncation closed, cross sectional $\cL\uf$-elementary substructure of a Hahn field $\R((t^\Gamma))_{\On}$.
+\begin{proof}[Proof of Theorem~\ref{initialWeier}] By Proposition~\ref{anembedding}, we may identify $K$ with a truncation closed, cross sectional $\cL\uf$-elementary substructure of a Hahn field $\R((t^\Gamma))_{\On}$.
 As $\Gamma$ is divisible, we may fix an initial ordered group embedding $\imath:\Gamma\to \No$ by Proposition~\ref{Prop.
 2}.
 Then the induced ordered field embedding

 is initial by Proposition~\ref{Ehrlich initial 2}.
 Since each restricted analytic function in $\cF\df$ agrees with its Taylor series expansion in both $\R((t^\Gamma))_{\On}$ and in $\No$, the embedding above is an $\cL_{\cF\df}$-embedding.
 By Proposition~\ref{closureiselem1}, the image of this embedding is $\cL\uf$-elementary. \end{proof}